ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost his domain in a cyber attack!
+1. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

-2. Why did the computer catch a cold?
-Because it forgot to wear its firewall!
+2. Why was the computer cold?
+It left its Windows open!

-3. Why was the software engineer always so calm?
-Because he knew how to CTRL + ALT + DELETE his stress!
+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-4. Why did the cybersecurity expert bring a ladder to work?
-Because he heard the security at the office was top-notch and wanted to climb up to see for himself!
+4. Why did the hacker bring a ladder to the data center?
+Because they heard the password was "WLAN"!

 [
-Thu Sep 14 01:05:47 UTC 2023
+Fri Sep 15 01:07:28 UTC 2023
  ]